-Let’s bust a common myth about financial advisors.
+Let’s bust a common myth about financial planners.
 "They’re only for high-earners and millionaires who need investment advice."

-Traditionally, financial advising was only accessible to the wealthiest among us.
+Traditionally, financial planning was only accessible to the wealthiest among us.
 Today, a major shift is happening, starting in the modern workplace.

 The truth is that everyone, no matter their income or net worth, deserves to be financially healthy.

-Investing in your team’s financial wellness is a win for your company overall, sparking positive changes like:
+Investing in your team’s financial wellbeing is a win for your company overall, sparking positive changes like:

 - A healthier, more productive team with less financial stress

 - Employees who understand their benefits and compensation

 - An incentive for talented people to join your team (and stay)

 - Lower absenteeism related to personal financial concerns